 Wet Ice and Packed Snow

-If you have non-studded winter tires, you need to be particularly careful at crossroads etc. where there may be wet ice or hard-packed snow.
+If you have non-studded winter tires, you need to be particularly careful at intersections, crossroads, etc., where there may be wet ice or hard-packed snow.
 Studded tires are superior to non-studded winter tires on wet ice and hard-packed snow.

 If you appreciate tires that are quiet on bare roads, non-studded winter tires are the right choice for you.